 You should be prepared to answer questions from people outside your discipline and present the talk using as little disciplinary jargon as possible so it is understandable to all members of the Astrobiology community.

-If the student cannot schedule an Oral Presentation, then the submission of a Rotation Report to the AB Steering Group, in lieu of the Oral Presentation, will be allowed:
+Rotation Report: If the student cannot schedule an Oral Presentation, then the submission of a Rotation Report to the AB Steering Committee, in lieu of the Oral Presentation, will be allowed:

-Rotation Report: This should be a 3-4 page document submitted to the Program Administrator after the research is completed, written in the form of a brief scientific paper, outlining the same topics given for the Oral Presentation above.
-Your rotation advisor should see your report and approve it before submission.
+This should be a 3-4 page document submitted to the Steering Committee via the Program Administrator after the research is completed, written in the form of a brief scientific paper, outlining the same topics given for the Oral Presentation above.
+Your advisor and /or rotation supervisor should see your report and approve it before submission.

 Publications Resulting from Research Rotation